• Free shipping on all orders

 If this is the current situation with your cat, remember that your first step should be to rule out a medical problem first.
 When you see your vet, bring some of your cat’s poop with you so your vet can run tests if they need to.

-Once you’ve established that there’s nothing medically wrong with your cat, this is when experimentation begins.
+Experimentation begins once you have established that there is nothing medically wrong with your cat.
 Try out different styles of litter boxes, and try changing the kind of litter.
 Put the litter box in a quiet, stress-free location, use unscented and sandy litter, and keep the litter clean.

-In the end, if you’re still experiencing issues, speak to your vet or cat behaviorist for some advice.
+In the end, if you are still experiencing issues, speak to your vet or cat behaviorist for some advice.

 Featured Image Credit: Nils Jacobi, Shutterstock